mtlynch/mtlynch.io/_posts/2018-07-23-resurrecting-1.md

 compilation terminated.
 ```

- Wait, is this library still maintained?
+Was this library still maintained?

 ```
 :/crfpp# git log -1